 · Stray dogs are not to be brought directly to the facility.
 You may contact your local Animal Services/Control Officer for assistance.

 · Sales of dog licences are currently not available at our vendor locations.
 Should you wish to purchase, replace or renew a licence, visit DocuPet or contact them over the phone at 1-855-249-1370.
 You may also reach the Shelter by email or at 1-800-898-8606 to purchase over the phone or in person by appointment only.

 Visit your municipality’s website for details relating to Animal Services/Control Officers.

 Residents are reminded to be diligent in practicing social distancing with one another and their pets.
 This means not having play dates or off-leash romps with dogs from other households or interacting with someone else's dog while on a walk.
 Keep your cats inside and remember to keep your dogs leashed at all times when outside.

-The leash free dog park open.
+The leash free dog park is open.
 If found in a park or trail closed by the Town, if could be a $125 fine.
-In an area closed by a Provincial emergency order, and additional $880 could apply.
+In an area closed by a provincial emergency order, an additional $880 could apply.

 Every effort should be made to keep pets with their families.
 The Centers for Disease Control in the United States released guidelines for COVID-19 patients with pets recovering at home.